8 Biggest Blogging Mistakes and How to Fix Them Fast

 Here are the facts party people:

-And if my first impression of you is that you won’t splurge for a $4/month hosting and domain package… you are looking more and more like Hank Hoodie than you realize.
+And if my first impression of you is that you won’t splurge for a $3/month hosting and domain package… you are looking more and more like Hank Hoodie than you realize.

-It does not inspire trust, it does not inspire confidence, and those things are EVERYTHING.
+It does not inspire trust or confidence, and those things are EVERYTHING.

 It’s also ridiculously easy to set up a blog these days with no coding experience or expertise with WordPress and Bluehost.
 So no excuses, woman/man up, and do it right, if you want people to take you seriously, that is.
 Make a killer first impression!

-The second mistake bloggers make is not building an email list EARLY.
+The second mistake bloggers make is not building an email list as soon as possible.

 I remember when we started Avocadu, Lauren was NOT happy when I told her we’d be emailing people.
 She hates email and had her fair share of it as a CPA in Dallas, TX.
 Here’s what she doesn’t hate:

-Almost 3x as many conversions come from our list because it comes directly from blog posts.
+Almost 3x as many conversions (sales) come from our email list compared to sales made directly from blog posts.

 Without a doubt, email is the #1 way to turn a prospect into a buyer.
 It’s not changing anytime soon as it hasn’t changed for the past 10 years.